Limeoats/Lime2D/README.md

 Since it is an in-game editor, you can edit maps in real-time with your player, collisions, and everything else being rendered.
 You can then switch out of the editor and automatically see your updated map / animations.
 This will make for extremely efficient 2D level creation.

-The editor can be used in any C++ project using SFML on Windows and Mac OS X.
+The editor can be used in any C++ project using SFML on Windows, Mac OS X, and Linux.

 ### External libraries used
 * [SFML 2.4.0](http://www.sfml-dev.org/)